create3000/x_ite/docs/_posts/components/RigidBodyPhysics/SliderJoint.md

 ### SFFloat [in, out] **stopBounce** 0 <small>[0,1] <span class="no">not supported</span></small>

-StopBounce is velocity factor for bounce back once stop point is reached.
+*stopBounce* is velocity factor for bounce back once stop point is reached.

 #### Hint